Neutron: Applications

+Nuclear energy

+Because of the strength of the nuclear force at short distances, the nuclear energy binding nucleons is many orders of magnitude greater than the electromagnetic energy binding electrons in atoms.
+In nuclear fission, the absorption of a neutron by some heavy nuclides (such as uranium-235) can cause the nuclide to become unstable and break into lighter nuclides and additional neutrons.
+The positively charged light nuclides, or "fission fragments", then repel, releasing electromagnetic potential energy.
+If this reaction occurs within a mass of fissile material, the additional neutrons cause additional fission events, inducing a cascade known as a nuclear chain reaction.
+For a given mass of fissile material, such nuclear reactions release energy that is approximately ten million times that from an equivalent mass of a conventional chemical explosive.
+Ultimately, the ability of the nuclear force to store energy arising from the electromagnetic repulsion of nuclear components is the basis for most of the energy that makes nuclear reactors or bombs possible; most of the energy released from fission is the kinetic energy of the fission fragments.

 The neutron plays an important role in many nuclear reactions.
 For example, neutron capture often results in neutron activation, inducing radioactivity.
 In particular, knowledge of neutrons and their behavior has been important in the development of nuclear reactors and nuclear weapons.
 The fissioning of elements like uranium-235 and plutonium-239 is caused by their absorption of neutrons.

+Other uses

-Cold, thermal, and hot neutron radiation is commonly employed in neutron scattering facilities, where the radiation is used in a similar way one uses X-rays for the analysis of condensed matter.
-Neutrons are complementary to the latter in terms of atomic contrasts by different scattering cross sections; sensitivity to magnetism; energy range for inelastic neutron spectroscopy; and deep penetration into matter.
+Cold, thermal, and hot neutron radiation is commonly employed in neutron scattering facilities for neutron diffraction, small-angle neutron scattering, and neutron reflectometry.
+Slow neutron matter waves exhibit properties similar to geometrical and wave optics of light, including reflection, refraction, diffraction, and interference.
+Neutrons are complementary to X-rays in terms of atomic contrasts by different scattering cross sections; sensitivity to magnetism; energy range for inelastic neutron spectroscopy; and deep penetration into matter.

 The development of "neutron lenses" based on total internal reflection within hollow glass capillary tubes or by reflection from dimpled aluminum plates has driven ongoing research into neutron microscopy and neutron/gamma ray tomography.

 A major use of neutrons is to excite delayed and prompt gamma rays from elements in materials.
 This forms the basis of neutron activation analysis (NAA) and prompt gamma neutron activation analysis (PGNAA).
 NAA is most often used to analyze small samples of materials in a nuclear reactor whilst PGNAA is most often used to analyze subterranean rocks around bore holes and industrial bulk materials on conveyor belts.

 Another use of neutron emitters is the detection of light nuclei, in particular the hydrogen found in water molecules.
 When a fast neutron collides with a light nucleus, it loses a large fraction of its energy.
 By measuring the rate at which slow neutrons return to the probe after reflecting off of hydrogen nuclei, a neutron probe may determine the water content in soil.